-The Fourth National Climate Assessment produced by 13 U.S. federal agencies released in November, 2017 underscores the IPCC's assessment of the costs of climate change since it estimates that climate change-related weather catastrophes "have cost the United States \$1.1 trillion since 1980".24 An econometric study led by two UC Berkeley scholars provides a more detailed analysis of costs in the United States.
+The Fourth National Climate Assessment produced by 13 U.S. federal agencies released in November, 2017 underscores the IPCC's assessment of the costs of climate change since it estimates that climate change-related weather catastrophes "have cost the United States \$1.1 trillion since 1980".
+24 An econometric study led by two UC Berkeley scholars provides a more detailed analysis of costs in the United States.
 It found that for each 1 degree Fahrenheit increase in temperature "the U.S. economy stands to lose about 0.7 percent of its Gross Domestic Product, with each degree of warming costing more than the last."
-Furthermore, these economic impacts will not be distributed evenly, with the least affluent third of counties in the United States losing between 2.0 percent and 19.6 percent of their incomes while regions such as
+Furthermore, these economic impacts will not be distributed evenly, with the least affluent third of counties in the United States losing between 2.0 percent and 19.6 percent of their incomes while regions such as New England and the Pacific Northwest are likely to become more prosperous overall.
+25

-According to the Los Angeles Times, between 1998 and 2005 Exxon provided between \$16 million and \$30 million (estimates from the Union of Concerned Scientists and Greenpeace vary) in funding for at least 43 climate skeptic organizations such as the Heartland Institute and the Global Climate Coalition.
-23
+According to the Los Angeles Times, between 1998 and 2005 Exxon provided between \$16 million and \$30 million (estimates from the Union of Concerned Scientists and Greenpeace vary) in funding for at least 43 climate skeptic organizations such as the Heartland Institute and the Global Climate Coalition, 23